 It is crucial for children to stay active by involving in different physical activities.
 You can have them enrolled for virtual yoga classes, dance classes, or workout sessions to make sure they stay active.

-During the monsoon season, one must only consume hot and cooked food to reduce the chances of contracting water-borne diseases.
+During the monsoon season, try to consume hot and cooked food to reduce the risk of contracting water-borne diseases.

 4. Wear loose cotton clothes